No. 4 Louisville women trounce No. 14 Irish in testy matchup

 Associated Press

+“It was not the outcome we wanted,” said Ivey, whose team had clinched a double bye to Friday’s quarterfinals.

+“Louisville shot lights out.
+We thought we were ready.
+They came out amazing.
+We really didn’t come out until the end of the third quarter,” she said.

-Olivia Miles had 13 points, Maya Dodson and Dara Mabrey scored 12 each and Sonia Citron 10 for Notre Dame, which also has a double bye to the ACC tourney quarterfinals.
+Miles finished with 13 points to lead Notre Dame, Maya Dodson and Mabrey scored 12 each and Sonia Citron 10.

-The Cardinals jumped to a 31-3 lead after the first quarter.
-Ivey tried to stop the Louisville momentum with timeouts and substitutions, but nothing worked.
+As the Cardinals jumped to their quick lead, Ivey tried to stop the Louisville momentum with timeouts and substitutions, but nothing worked.

 Louisville made its first seven shots in the opening 4:38 in taking an 18-1 lead.
 Notre Dame hit just one of 13 shots as former four-time Irish All-American Skylar Diggins-Smith watched from the sidelines.